wuestkamp/VichUploaderBundleTest756/README.md

 ------------
 1. on /task/1/edit enter a name with just one letter
 2. tick both or one delete box of the uploaded images
-3. click submit, you see that even with validation errors the files (on filesystem!) have been removed
+3. click submit, you see that even with validation errors the files (on filesystem public folder) have been removed

 see fix:
 ------------
 1. change version of vich/uploader-bundle from dev-master to dev-756-file-remove-queue
-2. composer install
+2. vich/uploader-bundle
 3. on /task/1/edit upload two images and submit
 4. on /task/1/edit enter a name with just one letter
 5. tick both or one delete box of the uploaded images
-6. click submit, you see that files (on filesystem!) are not removed when validation errors occur
+6. click submit, you see that files (on filesystem public folder) are not removed when validation errors occur